Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Deep vs. Shallow Interactions

 \section{Deep vs. Shallow Interactions}

 In this section, we investigate the prevalence of {\em deep} vs. {\em shallow} interactions and explore their variations among different reliability and bias classes.
-For this analysis, we categorize all (emoji-based) reactions (i.e., likes, loves, sads, etc.) as shallow interactions while comments and shares are considered as deep interactions.
-This distinction, supported by the previous works \cite{aldous2019view,KIM2017441}, is motivated by the idea that comments and shares typically involve more cognitive effort and engagement from users, as they require formulating thoughts, opinions, or responses in the form of comments or actively endorsing and disseminating the content by sharing.
-In contrast, reacting with an emoji is a more passive and less cognitively demanding form of interaction.
+For this analysis, we categorize all (emoji-based) reactions (i.e., likes, loves, sads, etc.){(e.g., likes, loves, sads)} as shallow interactions while comments and shares are considered as deep interactions.
+This distinction, supported by the previous works \cite{aldous2019view,KIM2017441}, is motivated by the idea that comments and shares typically involve more cognitive effort and engagement from users, as they require formulating thoughts, opinions, or responses in the form of comments or actively endorsing and disseminating the content by sharing.{users.
+For example, comments involve formulating thoughts and opinions, while shares actively endorse and disseminate content.}

-To compare the depth of interaction seen for subsets of public and private posts, we define the following two per-article metrics:\begin{itemize} \item \textit{Deep Interactions Ratio for Combined (\textit{DIRC})}: For each article, this ratio measures the proportion of the combined interactions that are classified as deep interactions.\item \textit{Deep Interactions Ratio for Public (\textit{DIRP})}: For each article, this ratio measures the proportion of the public interactions that are classified as deep interactions.\end{itemize} For example, consider an article with 1,000 total interactions, 500 of which are deep interactions, resulting in a \textit{DIRC} of 0.5.
-Now, if 400 of these interactions are public, and 100 of them are deep interactions, the \textit{DIRP} is 0.25 for the same article.
+To compare the depth of interaction seen for subsets of public and private posts, we define the following two per-article metrics:\begin{itemize} \item \textit{Deep Interactions Ratio for Combined (\textit{DIRC})}: For each article, this ratio measures the proportion of the combined interactions that are classified as deep interactions.\item \textit{Deep Interactions Ratio for Public (\textit{DIRP})}: For each article, this ratio measures the proportion of the public interactions that are classified as deep interactions.\end{itemize}

+{ To compute \textit{DIRC}, we divide the number of deep interactions by the total interactions for each URL.
+For \textit{DIRP}, we first identify the deep interactions (shares and comments) occurring on public posts associated with the URL.
+Summing these deep interactions across all public posts and dividing by the total number of public posts' interactions for the URL yields the \textit{DIRP}. } For example, an article with 1,000 total interactions, 500 of which are deep, has a \textit{DIRC} of 0.5.
+If 400 interactions are public, and 100 of those are deep, the \textit{DIRP} is 0.25.
 We next analyze the distribution of \textit{DIRC} and \textit{DIRP} values for all articles in each class.

 {\bf Comparisons of bias classes:} We first compare the deep interaction patterns of the bias classes.
 Figure~\ref{fig:deep_interaction_ratio_bias_classes} shows the distributions of \textit{DIRC} and \textit{DIRP} for the different classes.
 As a baseline, we also include the distributions for the general population (rightmost box pair), considering all samples.